 The following sequence of images show how powerful documentary wedding photography can be.
 The incident happened while the priest was finalising the signing of the register, a time when a traditional photographer will be organising the witnesses and family to shoot a set of "registry shots"

 I had noticed something was happening between the bride and groom as they were admiring each other’s rings.
-I knew the Brides Mum & Dad were looking over so I spun round to capture their reaction.
-In the fourth image you can see the look of love from the groom.
+In the first image you can see the look of love from the groom.
 As he kisses the bride’s ring on her finger she is so touched she wipes away a tear.
 You can see the bridesmaid and best man look away with embarrassment at such a tender moment.

-Again turning to Mum & Dad you can see Mum overwhelmed with emotion at the scene she has just witnessed.
+I knew mum & dad were looking over so I turned around to get her reaction.
+You can see Mum overwhelmed with emotion at the scene she has just witnessed.
 And then it is just left to the groom to shed a few tears of his own!
 We can see the bride & groom laughing at their sentimentality in the final picture!

 If I would have been absentmindedly flicking through images on my camera waiting do to do the group shots I would have totally missed what happened.
 Ot worse still, by organising and 'stepping in' I might have stopped this beautiful scene from ever happening.
 Having the attitude of patiently waiting rewards the documentary wedding photographer with photographs that have real memories and the powerful emotions that go with them.
 I love this set of images because it captures so well how important the ring is to the bride and groom and what it signifies - their promise to each other for life.

 I don’t want to be the photographer who treats your wedding day as an extended portrait session.
 I want to be the Documentary Wedding Photographer who captures all of the myriad things that happen during the day.
 The stuff you don’t see and the real important things that happen in and around you throughout the day.
 So that when you look back over your photographs you are able to relive your day through the images, which tell the story of your wedding day.